sindresorhus/p-map/readme.md

 Type: `boolean`\
 Default: `true`

+When `true`, the first mapper rejection will be rejected back to the consumer.

-When set to `false`, instead of stopping when a promise rejects, it will wait for all the promises to settle and then reject with an [aggregated error](https://github.com/sindresorhus/aggregate-error) containing all the errors from the rejected promises.
+When `false`, instead of stopping when a promise rejects, it will wait for all the promises to settle and then reject with an [aggregated error](https://github.com/sindresorhus/aggregate-error) containing all the errors from the rejected promises.

+Caveat: When `true`, any already-started async mappers will continue to run until they resolve or reject.
+In the case of infinite concurrency with sync iterables, *all* mappers are invoked on startup and will continue after the first rejection.
+[Issue #51](https://github.com/sindresorhus/p-map/issues/51) can be implemented for abort control.

 ### pMapSkip